lleukkun/eigengen/README.md

   - --chat mode allows discussing the changes and when the assistant answers with code blocks of changes, they can be applied with '/meld' command.
   - Add 'git ls-files' files to context automatically with -g, filtered by .eigengen_ignore.
-  - eigengen -g --index creates an index cache in .eigengen_cache for semi-automatic context detection.
+  - eigengen -g --index creates an index cache in ~/.eigengen/cache for semi-automatic context detection.
 When using -g switch after creating the index, eigengen includes any locally modified files as determined by git plus any files listed with -f argument, and then further adds those files that reference symbols defined in this list of files.